SUP on The Tideway

 The Thames in London – right up to Teddington is tidal with on of the biggest tidal ranges in the world.
 There are strong currents and risks to manage.
 It is also a busy stretch of river with commercial traffic, pleasure boats and rowers.

 The following FAQ covers most of the things we are asked throughout the year by our customers and others planning their own Thames adventures.
-We strongly advise that everyone intending to paddle the Tideway unguided downloads and reads the Tideway Code which you can find on LINK
+We strongly advise that everyone intending to paddle the Tideway unguided downloads and reads the Tideway Code which you can find here

 It’s tidal all the way from the sea at Southend up to Teddington Lock.
 Tides above Richmond Lock are mostly weaker but still strong enough to be dangerous to the unprepared and inexperienced.